-And, of all of the sleep regressions, the 8 month sleep regression definitely goes down in my books as one of the worst.
-Does that mean it always happens at month 8?
+And, of all of the sleep regressions, the 8-month sleep regression definitely goes down in my books as one of the worst.
+Does that mean it always happens in month 8?
 Well – that’s one of the myths we’re gonna cover.
 So, shall we dive on into putting the slap down on sleep myths?
 Let’s.

 Let’s slap down those myths with some serious sleep truths